kamil-solski/Food101_MLOps-Lvl_1/README.md

 !Obviously you run docker compose commands from place where docker-compose.yml is located!

+WARRNING!!! docker and host got completly separate logging, so for example model trained on host won't be used when running docker inference.

 1. Data preparation - there are notebooks in which user can prepare data (e.g. feature extraction/selection, cross-validation setup and other data manipulation).
 Prepare datasets by executing cells inside Subset_Food-101_generator.ipynb
 ```bash
 docker compose up notebooks  # and open website on localhost:8888 to experimient